How to reduce your carbon footprint

 It's important to keep that in mind when thinking about your own personal contribution to the climate crisis.
 Individual actions, especially when they inspire collective actions, are important.
 They contribute proportionately to tackling climate change, they embed climate awareness and they might save you money.
 However, without intergovernmental action to reduce emissions from the fossil fuel industry we will not keep global warming below 1.5oC.

 When reducing your carbon footprint, the easiest way of starting out is thinking of the three 'R's: reduce, reuse, recycle.
-Prevention is always the best solution for reducing your emissions, therefore reduce is always the most important step, only after that should you reuse items and then recycling is only the last step if you cannot reuse the item.
+Prevention is always the best solution for reducing your emissions, therefore reduce is always the most important step, only after that should you reuse items and then recycling is the last resort.

 - Reduce - not buying new clothes